lusky75/LeboncoinTest/README.md

 (English)
 At launch screen, initiate Dashboard page.
 At Dashboard screen, if there is no products or categories.
 It requests list of products and categories.
-Products can be sorted by selected categories and then it reload the data in order of (is urgent) then sorted by date.
+Products can be sorted by selected categories and then it reload the data in order of (if it's urgent) then sorted by date.

 Each product may contain a redirection to ProductDetail.
 It allows to display the content of product and of course pin the selected product to favorite.
-Pined product are displayed at FavoriteProducts screen.
+Pined products are displayed at FavoriteProducts screen.

 ------------------